Supporting physical activity and healthy nutrition with and through education settings

-A country that works for all children and young people
+For a country that works for all children and young people

-The report, An evidence-based plan for supporting physical activity and healthy nutrition with and through education settings, makes a series of recommendations which if implemented will help tackle the child obesity crisis and mend the broken school food system.
+Published in May 2024, as the fifth report in the series, An evidence-based plan for supporting physical activity and healthy nutrition with and through education settings, calls for schools to be supported to fix the broken school food system and tackle Britain’s child obesity crisis.
+The report makes a series of recommendations, which, if implemented will help tackle the child obesity crisis and mend the broken school food system.
 It argues that schools should be crucial environments for boosting healthy eating and physical activity and highlights overwhelming evidence on the need to empower schools to devise their own whole-school approaches in collaboration with their local communities.

-It warns that the evidence is overwhelming and unequivocal – the health of children and young people in the UK is getting worse, and children’s education, health and wellbeing is being affected by inactivity and unhealthy diets.
+The evidence is overwhelming and unequivocal – the health of children and young people in the UK is getting worse, and children’s education, health and wellbeing is being affected by inactivity and unhealthy diets.

 The report urges Government to: